 Mount Kenya Black is an approachable tea with a classic black tea profile.
 It is grown on a small scale farm at the foot of Mount Kenya in Nyeri County at an altitude of approximately 2,000m.
 The smaller, finer leaves produce a flavoursome liquor with an easy-going and smooth character.
-This tea is from summer 2019 harvest.
+This tea is from July 2021 harvest.

 We source Mount Kenya Black from a specialist wholesaler who works directly with small scale farmers in Kenya.
 Like our Kenyan Tumoi teas, these are sourced by the wholesaler directly from the farmers, thus guaranteeing them a fair price for their processed tea.